Representing data in words: A context engineering approach: Application and Workflow

-Figure \ref{fig:figure1} shows a wordalisation for the football scouting application area.
+The originality of our work lies in the way we use prompt engineering applied to the LLM to convert raw numerical data into explanatory text that returns information consistent with the data itself, but also provides a judgment about the individual.
 The design aim of the wordalisation is to be both engaging to the reader and an accurate representation of the data source.
-For example, the striker Harry Kane is described as having "clinical finishing ability and a knack for finding dangerous positions".
-Instead of simply telling the reader values or rankings, the wordalisation engages the reader by using familiar footballing terminology, while simultaneously accurately portraying the player's skills in shooting, passing the ball, competing defensively and heading which are displayed in the graph.
-The chat functionality can then be used to ask follow up questions and to explain the conclusions drawn.
+Wordalisation can be applied across domains and to show this, we apply our framework to three application areas: football scouting, personality test analysis and international survey data exploration.
+Our method is applicable in scenarios where the user would like to compare a specific entity (single item in the dataset) to the larger population (the full dataset).
+We have built a Streamlit application~\cite{richards2023streamlit} to demonstrate our idea, and made it available here~\url{https://wordalisations.streamlit.app}.
+Figure\ref{fig:wordalisation_example} gives examples of visualisations and corresponding wordalisation for each application area.

-In order to demonstrate the construction of wordalisations in domain areas, we have built a Streamlit applications \cite{richards2023streamlit} that is made available here \url{https://github.com/soccermatics/twelve-gpt-educational}.
-Once a player, a person or a country is selected the corresponding visualisation and wordalisation are generated.
-By clicking on the expander `Description messages' available in the application, the interested user can view the full prompt that was used to generate the wordalisation.
-We recommend trying out the Streamlit application to better understand the idea behind wordalisations.
+Instead of simply telling the reader values or rankings, the wordalisation engages the reader.
+For example, by using familiar footballing terminology, while simultaneously accurately portraying the player's skills in shooting, passing the ball, competing defensively, heading and other skills an overview of the player is created.

-The Personality test application (Figure~\ref{fig:personwvs} left) is designed to summarise the data collected during personality testing.
-When hiring a person, a company may use a personality test such as the big five Personality Test~\cite{goldberg1992development} to assess candidates.
-This application’s purpose is to convert a spreadsheet of personality test results, consisting of the answers to $50$ questions into a paragraph about the individual.
-The international survey application (Figure~\ref{fig:personwvs} right) is designed to provide insights into the social values of countries, derived from data collected in the seventh wave ($2017$-$2022$) of the World Value Survey~\cite{haerpfer2022world}.
-The six social factors presented, are Traditional (vs. Secular); Survival (vs. Self-expression) (both from Inglehart and Welzel's cross-cultural variation model \cite{inglehart2005christian}); as well as Neutrality, Fairness, Skepticism, and Social Tranquility (identified by Allison et al.~\cite{allison2021religiosity}).
-Using these six factors, the application generates wordalisations for the countries on which the survey was conducted.
+In the demo application, we also integrate the wordalisation with a chat functionality, using retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}, allowing the user to ask questions about a specific individual or entity, in our case player, person, or country.